postmanlabs/labs-docs/CONTRIBUTING.md

     * If you're a collaborator on the repo you can instead just create a branch.
 * Clone down your copy of this repo onto your local machine: `git clone <YOUR GITHUB REPO URL>`
 * Navigate to the new directory git created. `cd postman-docs`
-* Checkout the `develop` branch. `git checkout develop`
+* Check out the `develop` branch. `git checkout develop`
 * Run `npm install` to add all dependencies
 * Create a new branch for your work based on develop `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and can include the issue number this change is associated with.
 Example: `feature/1234-update-mock-api-docs`
 * Make your changes.
-The Learning Center's documentation is built from the `.md` files in the `/src/pages/docs` folder of the repo
+The Learning Center's documentation is built from the `.md` files in the `/src/pages/docs` folder of the repo.
 * Check your files against our markdown guidelines by running `npm run test:mdlint` and resolve any errors
-* When you're ready to apply your changes, push your changed files to your forked repo
+* When you're ready to apply your changes, push your changed files to your forked repo:
     * `git add <FILENAMES OF CHANGED FILES>`
-    * `git commit -m "<YOUR COMMIT MESSAGE>"` Your commit message should be descriptive of the changes you made
+    * `git commit -m "<YOUR COMMIT MESSAGE>"` Your commit message should be descriptive of the changes you made.
-    * `git push -u origin HEAD` This will push your changes to the branch you created on your forked repo
+    * `git push -u origin HEAD` This will push your changes to the branch you created on your forked repo.
-* Open a Pull Request to the postman-docs repo
+* Open a Pull Request to the `postman-docs` repo
     * Navigate to the [postman-docs](https://github.com/postmanlabs/postman-docs) repo
     * Click `New pull request`
     * Click `Compare across forks`